 This is a strange tip but one that works surprisingly well.
 Treat any old or rusted metal beds like the body of a car.
 Take them to the auto body shop, where the mechanics there will be able to provide professional advice as to how to properly repair or remove any rusted metal.
 They will also be able to provide treatment to help slow down or even prevent rust in the future.

 For metal beds that need a new coat of paint, ask for a powder coating – the likes of which are also used in painting car bodies – as this provides a more thorough, even spread that will last for much longer than your average spray paint.
+Auto shops will likely have sophisticated industrial finishing systems which are ideal for the kind of coating that you require, so it’s always asking to see if they can help you out with this.

 Sanding and oiling old Wooden Furniture